mwestphalen/disk-scheduling-algorithms/README.md

 ### Sample Output

-The `input.txt` file in the directory contains the generated sequence of requests.
+The `input.txt` file in the directory contains the generated sequence of requests, with a new one being generated every time the program is compiled.
 The outputs for different request numbers are saved in `output.csv` and include the total tracks traversed and delays experienced by the requests.

 ## Analysis and Reports